Open Enrollment FAQs

 Is translation available during Open Enrollment?

-Can Special Education students participate in the Open Enrollment Process?
+Can Students with an IEP or 504 Plan participate in the Open Enrollment Process?

 Do all schools participate in the Open Enrollment Program?